 Avoid These Foods

-- Cereal grains like oats, barley, rye & corn
+- Avoid cereal grains like oats, barley, rye & corn

 - Avoid so-called “whole grain” products